Victor-aseko/Victor-aseko/README.md

 A Full Stack Developer
 ----------------------

-I am a full stack developer with an ambition to continue learning, I started my learning with HTML, CSS, JavaScript, Typescript, React, React native, and later found the backend interesting where I use Node.js, Express.js and MongoDb
+I started my learning with HTML, CSS, JavaScript, Typescript, React, React native, and later found the backend part interesting where I use Node.js, Express.js and MongoDb .
+The ambition is to continue learning to sharpen my skills.

 * 🌍  I'm based in Eldoret, Kenya
 * ✉️  You can contact me at [victoraseko2004@gmail.com](mailto:victoraseko2004@gmail.com)